timchown/address-accountability/draft-chown-address-accountability.md

-   One approach to accountability is to attempt to force devices to only use DHCPv6, which would in principle give the same address accountability model as exists for IPv4 today.
-[RFC4649] for DHCPv6 appears to give at least some of the functionality of DHCP option 82.
+   One approach to accountability is to attempt to force devices to only use DHCPv6, which would in principle give the same address accountability model as exists for IPv4 today. {{RFC4649}} for DHCPv6 appears to give at least some of the functionality of DHCP option 82.

    While it is possible to craft IPv6 Router Advertisements that give 'hints' to hosts that DHCPv6 should be used ('M' bit set), there is no obligation on the host to honour that hint.
-However, if the Autonomous (A) flag in the Prefix Information option is unset (as discussed in section 5.5.3 of RFC 4862), the Preifx Information option should be ignored.
+However, if the Autonomous (A) flag in the Prefix Information option is unset (as discussed in section 5.5.3 of RFC 4862), the Prefix Information option should be ignored.
 A user running the device will need to determine the on-link prefix if they wish to manually configure their own address.